 - For the Window gallery propose an installation.
 Please refer to interior and exterior window dimensions.
 In addition to proposing an installation, we welcome proposals for events to occur while your work is exhibited.

 - Intention– Tell us your aims or what you hope to accomplish with this work, yourself and engagement with others.
 Let us know if your programming is open to the public or designed as a closed space for specific communities.
 Share what your outreach strategy or approach to connecting and engaging with community looks like.
+Speak to ways communities can engage with your project or event if located remotely, offsite from the gallery.

 - Timeline and schedule– Let us know when ideally you would like to see this happen, as well as duration of the project, exhibition, residency, workshop or event.